 A Fascinating Visit to a World-Famous Stone Museum

-In 2010 I visited a dear friend in Germany.
+In 2010, I visited a dear friend in Germany.
 One day we made a 2- hour car trip to a town called Idar Oberstein.
-In the past it was the place to go for precious stone merchants, they would come from all over the world to buy and sell.
+In the past, it was the place to go for precious stone merchants.
+They would come from all over the world to buy and sell.

-The world famous stone museum in Idar Oberstein
+The world-famous stone museum in Idar Oberstein

 At 10.00 o’clock sharp we were in front of the entrance to the world-famous museum, just as well as at 10.15 o’clock a full bus arrived.
 We were able to visit the fantastic stone museum, room by room, at leisure.

 How stones were polished in old times

-On a small platform, a person would lie on his belly and with both hands hold a stone to be polished against the rotating wheel.
-It should not need mentioning that in this humid environment a worker would not live past the age of 40, arthritis and lung disease would take its toll.
+On a small platform, a person would lie on his belly and, with both hands, hold a stone to be polished against the rotating wheel.
+It should not need mentioning that in this humid environment a worker would not live past the age of 40.
+Arthritis and lung disease would take their toll.

 In addition to Germany and all of Europe, this company has suggestions for specific tours.
-For example, you can take a Game of Thrones tours in Europe or see the sights in Austria.
+For example, you can take Game of Thrones tours in Europe or see the sights in Austria.
 Before your next vacation, see what they have to offer.